Phuoc-L/Team_2/Specification.md

 * The user clicks “cancel”
 	* The user is not logged out of their account

-# Task: Create Group
+# Task: Sign Up
 ## Summary
-A user can create and add other users to their group.
-Different groups cannot view another group’s tasks.
+A user can create an account to sign into TaskMate
 ## Actors
 The user
-Other users
 ## Preconditions
-* The user is logged into their account.
-* The name of this group should not match other group names
+* The user does not have an account
-* The other user has an account.
+* The username is available
 ## Triggers
-The user clicks on the create group button.
+The user selects the "create account" button
 ## Primary Sequence
-	1.The system will prompt the user with a “enter the name of this group”.
-	2.The user enter a name for this group
-	3.The user clicks confirm
-	4.The system will prompt the user with a list of users who are not in a group.
-	5.The user will then choose one or more users to be assigned to a group.
-	6.The user clicks confirm
+* The user is rerouted to a new page where they can choose their username and password
+* The user selects the "create account" button
 ## Primary Postconditions
-* A group is created and the selected group members are assigned to the group
+* The user's account is created
 ## Alternate Sequences
-* The system will prompt the user with a “enter the name of this group”.
-	* The user clicks “cancel”
+* The username not available
-		* No group is created
-* The system will prompt the user with a list of users who are not in a group.
-	* The user clicks “cancel”
+* The user is prompted to re-enter a new username
-		* No group is created

 # Task: Create Team
 ## Summary